 Why good clients don’t automatically leave reviews

 Not because they’re ungrateful.
-Because leaving a review requires effort that wasn’t part of the transaction they just completed.
+Because leaving a review requires effort that wasn’t part of the interaction they just completed.
 They’d have to remember to do it, find the right platform, write something coherent, and submit it.
 Without a prompt that meets them at the right moment with the right friction reduction, most people simply move on.

 Timing is the single biggest variable